Proxy Transforms

 node22 Code Contract

-The request transform function receives a request object containing the HTTP request properties and configuration:
+The transform function receives an event object containing the HTTP request properties and configuration:

 | Attribute | Type | Description |